visipedia/herbarium_comp/README.md

 Team Merger Deadline|June 1, 2019|
 Final Submission Deadline|June 7, 2019|

-## Data Split and Evaluation
+## Data Split
 The training, validation and test set contain images of herbarium specimens, from 683 species of the flowering plant family Melastomataceae.

 The data has been split 75%/5%/20% for training/validation/test.
 Each category has at least 15 instances in the training and validation datasets, and some categories have much more.
 Datasets are hosted on Google Cloud Platform.

-This competition is evaluated on the top-1 accuracy of your predictions (the percentage of images you get correct).
+## Evaluation
+The goal in this competition is to identify the category of a herbarium specimen image.
+The metric used in this competition is the mean top-1 classification error.

+For every image, if the predicted category matches the ground truth category, then the error is 0.
+Otherwise, the error is 1.
+The final score is the mean error across all images.

-## Submission File Format
+### Submission File Format
+For this competition, you are only required to predict 1 category label, but we encourage you to predict more categories so that we can analyze the top-3 and top-5 performances.

 The file should contain a header and have the format below.
-The Id is the filename of the image in the test set.
+The Id column should contain the filename of the image in the test set, and the Category column should contain the predicted categories sorted by decreasing confidence:

     Id,Category
-    00000.jpg,0
+    00000.jpg,0 1 2
-    00001.jpg,1
-    00002.jpg,2
+    00001.jpg,10 11 12
+    00002.jpg,20 21 22
     etc.

+The first category will be used to compute the metric.
+There should be exactly one row for each test image.

 ## Data
 ### Terms of Use